kimw/VMwareService/README.zh-CN.md

 ```
 [2015/8/26 17:06:27]	Trying to stop in 5 seconds. (try 1 of 10 times)
 [2015/8/26 17:06:27]	Stopping VMware process ...
-[2015/8/26 17:06:28]	Error: The virtual machine is not powered on: C:\Users\kimw\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
+[2015/8/26 17:06:28]	Error: The virtual machine is not powered on: C:\Users\somebody\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
 [2015/8/26 17:06:28]	ERROR: Failed to stop VMware process. (error code: -1)
 [2015/8/26 17:06:33]	Trying to stop in 5 seconds. (try 2 of 10 times)
 [2015/8/26 17:06:33]	Stopping VMware process ...
-[2015/8/26 17:06:33]	Error: The virtual machine is not powered on: C:\Users\kimw\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
+[2015/8/26 17:06:33]	Error: The virtual machine is not powered on: C:\Users\somebody\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
 [2015/8/26 17:06:33]	ERROR: Failed to stop VMware process. (error code: -1)
 ...
 [2015/8/26 17:07:16]	Trying to stop in 5 seconds. (try 10 of 10 times)
 [2015/8/26 17:07:16]	Stopping VMware process ...
-[2015/8/26 17:07:16]	Error: The virtual machine is not powered on: C:\Users\kimw\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
+[2015/8/26 17:07:16]	Error: The virtual machine is not powered on: C:\Users\somebody\Documents\Virtual Machines\Ubuntu-Trusty-VM\Ubuntu-Trusty-VM.vmx
 [2015/8/26 17:07:16]	ERROR: Failed to stop VMware process. (error code: -1)
 [2015/8/26 17:07:16]	Reaches the max retry times.
 Stop trying.
 ```